PLP-Database-Design/wk-7a-fidelomond02i/README.md

 - In the table above, the **CustomerName** column depends on **OrderID** (a partial dependency), which violates **2NF**.

 - Write an SQL query to transform this table into **2NF** by removing partial dependencies.
 Ensure that each non-key column fully depends on the entire primary key.

+- SELECT OrderID, CustomerName, ProductID, ProductName, Quantity FROM OrderDetails
+CROSS APPLY (
+SELECT ProductName, ProductID
+FROM Products
+) AS p
+ORDER BY OrderID, ProductName;
+SQL query is used to transform the ‘OrderDetails’ table into 2NF, ensuring that each non-key column fully depends on the entire primary key.
+The query uses the ‘CROSS APPLY’ clause to apply a subquery to each row in the ‘OrderDetails’ table.
+The subquery is used to split the ‘Products’ column into separate rows, each containing a single product.
+The ‘SELECT’ statement in the subquery is used to specify the columns that need to be retrieved from the ‘Products’ table, in this case, the ProductName and ProductID columns.
+The ‘AS’ clause is used to give an alias to the subquery result, in this case, ‘p’.
+This makes the query easier to read and write.
+The ‘ORDER BY’ clause is used to sort the results by the OrderID and ProductName columns.
+The final result is a table with four columns: OrderID, CustomerName, ProductID, and ProductName.
+Each row in the table represents a single product for an order, and the Quantity column is also included.
+The table is now in 2NF, as each non-key column fully depends on the entire primary key.

 ---
 Good luck 🚀